OP-TED/ted-rdf-docs/notebooks/stories/cpv-and-notices.md

 Now we know that the CPV concept "Construction work for buildings relating to law and order or emergency services and for military buildings" belongs to the broader category of "Building construction work."

 ### Querying Notices: Exploring Daily Publications

+The Notices are described using the [eProcurement Ontology](https://docs.ted.europa.eu/EPO/latest/index.html), actively developed by the Publications Office.

 Notices are published daily.
 Let's say we want to find out how many notices were published on a specific date, say "2023-09-11":